 Last Updated on

 Another week, another set of updates.
 This week the site is going through some major changes which I think are going for the long haul.
 I’ve decided to simplify my life quite a bit, so you’ll be seeing those impacts on the site.
-Minimalism is where my life is headed.
+Naturally, I wanted to share this little guide to minimalism.

 Table of Contents